dfanology/dfanology.github.io/index.md

 #### Academic Genealogy

-A fun thing I found at [https://academictree.org](https://academictree.org), my genealogy goes all the way back to Humboldt and Boltzmann!
+A fun thing I found at [https://academictree.org](https://academictree.org), my academic genealogy goes all the way back to Humboldt and Boltzmann and a bunch of physical chemists!

 ![Genealogy](/genealogy.jpg){:style="display: block; margin-left: auto; margin-right: auto; width: 80%;"}